SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 Imbue a non-magical weapon with elemental magic.
 It gains a +1 to attack and damage rolls, and it gains 1d4 of the corresponding element's damage.
 When casting with a 5 or 6 spell slots, the effects increased by one die while casting at a spell slot 7 or higher increases the effects by 2.

+# 47. - Flame Arrows (M,V,S) level 3 Transmutation [Concentration]

+You must be wielding a ranged weapon.
+When a target is hit by it, the target takes an extra 1d6 fire damage.
+The spell ends when twelve pieces of ammunition have been drawn from the quiver.
+When you cast this spell using a spell slot of 4th level or higher, the number of pieces of ammunition you can affect with this spell increases by two for each slot level above 3rd.

+# 48. - Lightning Arrow (V,S) level 3 Transmutation [Concentration]

+The next time you make a ranged weapon attack during the spell's duration, the weapon's ammunition, or the weapon itself if it's a thrown weapon, transforms into a bolt of lightning.
+Make the attack roll as normal.
+The target takes 4d8 lightning damage on a hit, or half as much damage on a miss.
+Whether you hit or miss, each creature within 10 feet of the target must make a Dexterity saving throw.
+Each of these creatures takes 2d8 lightning damage on a failed save, or half as much damage on a successful one.
+When you cast this spell using a spell slot of 4th level or higher, the damage for both effects of the spell increases by 1d8 for each slot level above 3rd.

-# 47. - Pulse Wave (V,S) level 3 Evocation
+# 49. - Pulse Wave (V,S) level 3 Evocation

 Hurl enemies away with intense gravitational pressure.

-# 48. - Raise Ghoul (V,S) level 3 Necromancy [Concentration]
+# 50. - Raise Ghoul (V,S) level 3 Necromancy [Concentration]

 Summons Ghoul:
 A ravenous undead creature, constantly searching for flesh to eat.

-# 49. - Spirit Shroud (V,S) level 3 Necromancy [Concentration]
+# 51. - Spirit Shroud (V,S) level 3 Necromancy [Concentration]

 You call forth spirits of the dead, which flit around you for the spell's duration.
 The spirits are intangible and invulnerable.
 Until the spell ends, any attack you make deals 1d8 extra damage when you hit a creature within 10 ft of you.
 This damage is radiant, necrotic, or cold (your choice when you cast the spell).
 Any creature that takes this damage can't regain hit points until the start of your next turn.
 In addition, any enemy creature within 10ft of you when you cast, or that enters or starts its turn in that range has its movement speed lowered by 10ft until start of its next turn.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for every two slot levels above 3rd.

-# 50. - Winter's Breath (V,S) level 3 Conjuration
+# 52. - Winter's Breath (V,S) level 3 Conjuration

 Create a blast of cold wind to chill your enemies and knock them prone.

-# 51. - Aura of Perseverance (V) level 4 Abjuration [Concentration]
+# 53. - Aura of Perseverance (V) level 4 Abjuration [Concentration]

 Purifying energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
 Each non-hostile creature in the aura (including you) can't become diseased, has resistance to poison damage, and has advantage on saving throws against effects that cause any of the following conditions: blinded, charmed, deafened, frightened, paralyzed, poisoned, and stunned.

-# 52. - Aura of Vitality (V) level 4 Abjuration [Concentration]

-Life-preserving energy radiates from you in an aura with a 30-foot radius.
-Until the spell ends, the aura moves with you, centered on you.
-Each non-hostile creature in the aura including you has resistance to necrotic damage, and its hit point maximum can't be reduced.
-In addition, a non-hostile, living creature regains 1 hit point when it starts its turn in the aura with 0 hit points.

-# 53. - Brain Bulwark (V) level 4 Abjuration
+# 54. - Brain Bulwark (V) level 4 Abjuration

 For the duration, you or one willing creature you can see within range has resistance to psychic damage, as well as Immunity to the Charmed, Frightened, Fear, Mind dominated and Mind controlled conditions.

-# 54. - Gravity Sinkhole (V,S) level 4 Evocation
+# 55. - Gravity Sinkhole (V,S) level 4 Evocation

 Draw enemies together and crush them with gravitational energy.

-# 55. - Protector of the Wild (V) level 4 Transmutation [Concentration]
+# 56. - Protector of the Wild (V) level 4 Transmutation [Concentration]

 A nature spirit answers your call and transforms you into a powerful guardian.
 The transformation lasts until the spell ends.
 You choose between a Beast or a Tree form.

-# 56. - Psychic Lance (V) level 4 Enchantment
+# 57. - Psychic Lance (V) level 4 Enchantment

 You unleash a shimmering lance of psychic power from your forehead at a creature that you can see within range.
 It must succeed on a Intelligence saving throw or take 7d6 psychic damage and be incapacitated until the end of your next turn.
 On a successful save, the creature takes half damage and isn't incapacitated.
 At Higher Levels.
-When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d10 for each slot level above 4th.
+When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for each slot level above 4th.

-# 57. - Raise Skeletal Enforcer (V,S) level 4 Necromancy [Concentration]
+# 58. - Raise Skeletal Enforcer (V,S) level 4 Necromancy [Concentration]

 Summons Skeletal Enforcer:
 A powerful undead creature armed with an axe and a shield.

+# 59. - Spell/&AuraOfVitalityTitle (V) level 4 Abjuration [Concentration]

+Life-preserving energy radiates from you in an aura with a 30-foot radius.
+Until the spell ends, the aura moves with you, centered on you.
+Each non-hostile creature in the aura including you has resistance to necrotic damage, and its hit point maximum can't be reduced.
+In addition, a non-hostile, living creature regains 1 hit point when it starts its turn in the aura with 0 hit points.

-# 58. - Staggering Smite (V) level 4 Evocation [Concentration]
+# 60. - Staggering Smite (V) level 4 Evocation [Concentration]

 The next time you hit a creature with a weapon attack during this spell's duration, your weapon pierces both body and mind, and the attack deals an extra 4d6 psychic damage to the target.
 The target must make a Wisdom saving throw.
 On a failed save, it has disadvantage on attack rolls and ability checks, and can't take reactions, until the end of its next turn.

-# 59. - Banishing Smite (V) level 5 Abjuration [Concentration]
+# 61. - Banishing Smite (V) level 5 Abjuration [Concentration]

 Your next hit deals additional 5d10 force damage with your weapon.
 Additionally, if this attack reduces the target to 50 hit points of fewer, you banish it for 1 min.

-# 60. - Far Step (V) level 5 Conjuration
+# 62. - Far Step (V) level 5 Conjuration

 You teleport up to 60 ft to an unoccupied space you can see.
 On each of your turns before the spell ends, you can use a bonus action to teleport in this way again.

-# 61. - Incineration (V) level 5 Evocation [Concentration]
+# 63. - Incineration (V) level 5 Evocation [Concentration]

 Flames wreathe one creature you can see within range.
 The target must make a Dexterity saving throw.
 It takes 8d6 fire damage on a failed save, or half as much damage on a successful one.
 On a failed save, the target also burns for the spell's duration.
 The burning target sheds bright light in a 30-foot radius and dim light for an additional 30 feet and takes 4d6 fire damage at the start of each of its turns.

-# 62. - Mantle of Thorns (V,S) level 5 Transmutation [Concentration]
+# 64. - Mantle of Thorns (V,S) level 5 Transmutation [Concentration]

 Surround yourself with an aura of thorns.
 Those that start or walk through take 2d8 piercing damage.
 This damage scales at higher levels by 1d8 per slot.

-# 63. - Raise Skeletal Knight (V,S) level 5 Necromancy [Concentration]
+# 65. - Raise Skeletal Knight (V,S) level 5 Necromancy [Concentration]

 Summons Skeletal Knight:
 A powerful undead creature, created by raising a dead knight.

-# 64. - Raise Skeletal Marksman (V,S) level 5 Necromancy [Concentration]
+# 66. - Raise Skeletal Marksman (V,S) level 5 Necromancy [Concentration]

 Summons Skeletal Marksman:
 A powerful skeleton archer that shoots magical arrows imbued with necrotic magic.

-# 65. - Sonic Boom (V,S) level 5 Evocation
+# 67. - Sonic Boom (V,S) level 5 Evocation

 A small orb the same color as the balloon used appears at a point you choose within range then expands with a loud crack into an explosion of force.
 Each creature in a 30-foot radius must make a Strength saving throw.
 A target is pushed up to 30 feet away from the center and dealt 6d8 thunder damage on a failed save, or half as much damage and no movement on a successful one.

-# 66. - Steel Whirlwind (M,S) level 5 Conjuration
+# 68. - Steel Whirlwind (M,S) level 5 Conjuration

 You flourish the weapon used in the casting and then vanish to strike like the wind.
 Choose up to five creatures you can see within range.
 Make a melee spell attack against each target.
 On a hit, a target takes 6d10 force damage.
 You can then teleport to an unoccupied space you can see within 5 feet of one of the targets you hit or missed.

-# 67. - Heroic Infusion (V,S) level 6 Transmutation [Concentration]
+# 69. - Heroic Infusion (V,S) level 6 Transmutation [Concentration]

 You endow yourself with endurance and martial prowess fueled by magic.
 Until the spell ends, you can't cast spells, and you gain the following benefits:
 • You gain 50 temporary hit points.
 If any of these remain when the spell ends, they are lost.